 In harnessing this technology, researchers have added a new step: after DNA is cut by CRISPR-Cas9, a new DNA sequence carrying a “fixed” version of a gene can nestle into the new space.
 Alternatively, the cut can altogether “knock out” of a particular unwanted gene — for example, a gene that causes diseases.

 One way to think about CRISPR-Cas9 is to compare it to the Find & Replace function in Word: it finds the genetic data (or “word”) you want to correct and replaces it with new material.
 Or, as CRISPR pioneer Jennifer Doudna puts it in her book A Crack In Creation: Gene Editing and the Unthinkable Power to Control Evolution, CRISPR is like a Swiss army knife, with different functions depending on how we want to use it.

-These are the 3 key players that help the CRISPR-Cas9 tech do its work:
+These are the 3 key players that help the CRISPR-Cas9 tech work:

 - Guide RNA: a piece of RNA (a genetic cousin of DNA) that locates the targeted gene.
 This is engineered in a lab.

 - CRISPR-associated protein 9 (Cas9): the “scissors” that snip the undesired DNA out

 - DNA: the desired piece of DNA that is inserted after the break

 Below, we illustrate how these parts come together to create a potential therapy.

 The guide RNA serves as the “GPS coordinates” for finding the piece of DNA you want to edit and zeroes in on the targeted part of the gene.
 Once located, Cas9, the scissors, makes a double-stranded break in the DNA, and the DNA you want to insert takes its place.

 Yes, this technology will disrupt medical treatment.
 But beyond that, it could also transform everything from the food we eat to the chemicals we use as fuel, since these may be engineered through gene technology as well.